bushbass/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12-13: January 13-14, 2018

+**Today's Progress**: Variety of stuff.
+Coursera Bootstrap course, google/udacity course

+**Thoughts:**  doing a lot but I know I need to STILL do more independent programming and less course driven stuff...

+**Link to work:**

 ### Day 10-11: January 11 - 12, 2018

 **Today's Progress**: Variety of stuff.
 Udemy, google/udacity, messing with APIs

-**Thoughts:**  getting the spotify "token" had been a no-go.  shouldn't be this hard...
+**Thoughts:**  getting the spotify "token" has been a no-go.  shouldn't be this hard...

 **Link to work:**